Abhinaba925/Abhinaba925/README.md

 </p>

 <p align="center">
   I'm a researcher and engineer specializing in the intersection of <b>Machine Learning, Physics, and Finance</b>.
-My passion lies in leveraging a first-principles approach, using the deep mathematical structures that govern complex systems—from quantum states to market trends—to build robust and intelligent data-driven solutions.
+My passion lies utilizing a first-principles approach, using the deep mathematical structures that govern complex systems—from quantum states to market trends—to build robust and intelligent data-driven solutions.
 </p>

 ---